dashpay/dash-network-deploy/README.md

 file contains the majority of playbook options.
 The rest are defined in [ansible roles](https://github.com/dashpay/dash-network-deploy/tree/master/ansible/roles).

-Configure your credentials in the `.env` file.
+Configure your credentials in the `networks/.env` file.
+A template for this file will be generated for you if it does not yet exist.

 ### Using git